mms-fcul/mms-wiki/programs-and-tools/blender.md

 # Oh wow, that's pretty cool.
 How do I start?

 If you want to jump right in to making scientific images check out the following Youtube Tutorials, from 2 amazing Blender creators (and scientists):
-- [PyMOL objects to Blender](https://www.youtube.com/watch?v=5ZFVUej-bZs) – Export your scenes from PyMOL to Blender (Easier and quicker for those already familiar with PyMOL), by Verena Resch.
+- [PyMOL scenes to Blender](https://www.youtube.com/watch?v=5ZFVUej-bZs) – Export your scenes from PyMOL to Blender (Easier and quicker for those already familiar with PyMOL), by Verena Resch.
-- [Molecular structures on Blender](https://www.youtube.com/watch?v=CvmFaRVmZRU&list=PLQyfz7398elUYMdeaSYVAcXffzlSIzuSw) – Open .pdb and .xtc directly on Blender (Steeper learning curve, but full control of molecular information in Blender), by Brady Johnston.
+- [Molecular structures in Blender](https://www.youtube.com/watch?v=CvmFaRVmZRU&list=PLQyfz7398elUYMdeaSYVAcXffzlSIzuSw) – Open .pdb and .xtc directly on Blender (Steeper learning curve, but full control of molecular information in Blender), by Brady Johnston.

 If you want to learn a bit more about blender first:
 - Check out our [Blender tutorial page](/tutorials/blender-tutorial.md) for a simple hands-on introduction, applied to our use-case.